 Tour to the Danakil Depression

 This is a sample tour to give you an idea of cost and how you could experience the highlights of the Danakil Depression in 6 days.
-We can tailor it in any number of ways.
-You may wish to include time exploring the remote rock-hewn monasteries of Tigray, for example.
+We can tailor it in any number of ways – please see a couple of our suggestions below.

 - 2 days in the Danakil Depression, visiting the otherworldly salt plains and the acidic hot springs

 - An overnight trek to the summit of Erta Ale, an active volcano and one of only a handful of lava lakes in the world

 - 2 days exploring Addis Ababa, Ethiopia’s historic capital

 Starting from $1,795 per person* on double occupancy basis (excluding all flights)

 - Entrance fees and a local tour guides at all of the historic sites and national parks

 - An expert guide to accompany you throughout your tour

 - 2 days (2 nights) visiting the remote monasteries in the Gheralta Mountains in Tigray and 1 day (1 night) in Axum